Radinium/projectpython/README.md

-#Personal Projects
-these are the projects that i liked to do for learning different languages or just for fun hope you enjoy
+a web scraping project that i have done out of boredom to show the announcement page of my mechanical engineering faculty in yildiz technical university this just for educational purposes